Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Comparative Studies

 \subsubsection{STARQL}

-STARQL (pronounced Star-Q-L)~\cite{OptiqueD5.1}, a framework for ontology-based stream reasoning, is developed within the Optique Project~\cite{optique} that comes with a stream query language inspired by the RDF query language SPARQL~\cite{sparql13}.
-Streams in this framework come in the form of timestamped Description Logic assertions (called ABox assertions).
+Streams in the STARQL framework~\cite{OptiqueD5.1} come in the form of timestamped Description Logic assertions (called ABox assertions).
 Both, input as well as answers of STARQL queries are streams of this kind.
-Unlike the related language continuous SPARQL (C-SPARQL)~\cite{BarbieriBCVG10}, STARQL goes beyond RDF semantics and allows for DL reasoning.
+A STARQL select expression is structured as follows.